lfit/itpol/linux-workstation-security.md

 extensions in Chrome as well and give it a distinct theme from Firefox to indicate that this is your "untrusted sites" browser.

-#### 2: Use two different browsers, one inside a dedicated VM
+#### 2: Use two different browsers, one inside a dedicated VM _(NICE)_

-This is a similar recommendation to the above, except you will add an extra step of running Chrome inside a dedicated VM that you access via a fast protocol, allowing you to share clipboards and forward sound events (e.g.
-Spice or RDP).
+This is a similar recommendation to the above, except you will add an extra step of running the "everything else" browser inside a dedicated VM that you access via a fast protocol, allowing you to share clipboards and forward sound events (e.g.  Spice or RDP).
 This will add an excellent layer of isolation between the untrusted browser and the rest of your work environment, ensuring that attackers who manage to fully compromise your browser will then have to additionally break out of the VM isolation layer in order to get to the rest of your system.